 How to Apply for Spanish Citizenship by Descent

-You can submit applications for Spanish citizenship by descent in person to the Civil Registry, Consulate, or Embassy.
+You can submit applications for Spanish ancestry citizenship in person to the Civil Registry, Consulate, or Embassy.
 Here is the general application process for how to get Spanish citizenship by descent:

 Step 1: Determine eligibility